LethalHotkeys/Lethal-Hotkeys/README.md

 # Lethal-Hotkeys
-Lethal Hotkeys is a lightweight script that gives the player terminal macros that help with quality of life and make the job of ship operator easier.
+Lethal Hotkeys is a lightweight script that gives the player macros that help with quality of life.
 Script is still being added onto over time, and unstable releases will be released frequently.
 ## Installation
 1. Download the newest [release](https://github.com/memespost06/Lethal-Hotkeys/releases/latest)
 2. Launch Lethal Hotkeys.exe